Jean-Pierre-Reis/LEDmeESP32/README.md

 # LEDmeESP32

-It's a LEDmePlay-based project by:
+It's a LEDmePlay-based project from:

 	www.mithotronic.de
 	Version: 1.2.1